Groups, graphs, and hypergraphs: average sizes of kernels of generic matrices with support constraints: Introduction

+where $\bfs = (s_I)_{I\subset\{1,\dots,n\}}$ is a family of complex variables, $\norm\dtimes$ denotes the suitably normalised maximum norm (see \S\ref{ss:intro/notation}), and $\mu$ denotes the additive Haar measure on~$\fO^{n+1}$ with $\mu(\fO^{n+1})=1$.
+(For aesthetic reasons, we used a semicolon rather than a comma to separate the two types of variables in \eqref{eq:intro.monomial}.)
 Weak orders on a set encode the possible rankings of its elements that allow for ties.
 Given non-zero $x_1,\dotsc,x_n,y \in \fO$, their valuations give rise to such a ranking via the usual order.
 In this way, weak orders naturally arise in the study of the integrals \eqref{eq:intro.monomial}.
+Our formula for \eqref{eq:intro.monomial} in Theorem~\ref{thm:master} is of the same type as \eqref{equ:master.intro} in the sense that the right-hand side has a very similar combinatorial structure.

+We remark that the integrals~\eqref{eq:intro.monomial} arise as special cases of (specialisations of) the $p$-adic integrals associated with general hyperplane arrangements introduced and studied in~\cite{MV/21}.
+For the relevant cases at hand, viz.\ the Boolean arrangements, these integrals are essentially equal to the weak order zeta functions introduced in~\cite[Definition~2.9]{SV1/15}; see \cite[\S\S 4.5, 4.8]{MV/21} for details.